Table of Contents

 Who should not use Minoxidil?

-Individuals below 18 years are not permitted to use Minoxidil.
-Also, older adults may experience an increased weather sensitivity after using it.
+Individuals below 18 years of age are not permitted to use Minoxidil.
+Also, older adults may experience increased weather sensitivity after using it.

 References –